chlpo/ee4308/docs/lab1.md

 Submit the answers for the three questions from [6 Questions](#6questions) on the Canvas Quiz.

 ### 1.1.2&emsp;Zip file to L1
-Submit a zip file containing the code to Canvas Quiz.
+Submit a zip file containing the code to Canvas.
 To avoid penalties,
 1. Named the zip as `l1_<matric>.zip` where `<matric>` is your student number in **lowercase** (e.g. `l1_a0987654n.zip`).
 2. Rename the workspace folder to `l1_<matric>`.
 3. Ensure that the zip file have the following structure.
 Do not zip other files or directories.